pingcap/tidb-operator/docs/CONTRIBUTING.md

-# Building TiDB Operator from source code
+# Building TiDB Operator from Source Code

 ## Go
 TiDB Operator is written in [Go](https://golang.org).
 If you don't have a Go development environment, [set one up](https://golang.org/doc/code.html).